MattechLab/monalisa/docs/rst/2-1_reconstruction_calls.rst

 After having the initial guess ``x0``, we propose the following reconstruction scripts:

-- :ref:`sensa`: Iterative-SENSE reconstruction (single frame).
+- :ref:`Sensa`: Iterative-SENSE reconstruction (single frame).
-- :ref:`steva`: CS recon with spatial (anisotropic) total-variation regularization (single frame).
+- :ref:`Steva`: CS recon with spatial (anisotropic) total-variation regularization (single frame).
-- :ref:`sleva`: Iterative-Sense reconstruction with regulerization by l2-norm of the image (single frame).
+- :ref:`Sleva`: Iterative-Sense reconstruction with regulerization by l2-norm of the image (single frame).
-- :ref:`tevaMorphosia_chain`: CS recon with temporal regularization by l1-norm of temporal derivative (chain of frames).
+- :ref:`TevaMorphosia_chain`: CS recon with temporal regularization by l1-norm of temporal derivative (chain of frames).
-- :ref:`tevaDuoMorphosia_chain`: CS recon with temporal regularization by l1-norm of (forward and backward) temporal derivative (chain of frames).
+- :ref:`TevaDuoMorphosia_chain`: CS recon with temporal regularization by l1-norm of (forward and backward) temporal derivative (chain of frames).
-- :ref:`sensitivaMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the temporal derivative (chain of frames).
+- :ref:`SensitivaMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the temporal derivative (chain of frames).
-- :ref:`sensitivaDuoMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the (forward and backward) temporal derivative (chain of frames).
+- :ref:`SensitivaDuoMorphosia_chain`: Iterative-Sense with regularization by l2-norm of the (forward and backward) temporal derivative (chain of frames).
-- :ref:`tevaMorphosia_sheet`: CS recon with temporal regularization by l1-norm of temporal derivative (sheet of frames).
+- :ref:`TevaMorphosia_sheet`: CS recon with temporal regularization by l1-norm of temporal derivative (sheet of frames).
-- :ref:`sensitivaMorphosia_sheet`: Iterative-Sense with regularization by l2-norm of the temporal derivative (sheet of frames).
+- :ref:`SensitivaMorphosia_sheet`: Iterative-Sense with regularization by l2-norm of the temporal derivative (sheet of frames).

 For non-cartesian reconstructions, before running any of the scripts, you must estimate the gridding (sparse) matrices: